Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: October 2, 2025

-New draft of H3749, establishing unmanned aerial systems regulations.
+New draft of H3749, addressing unmanned aerial systems regulation and reported favorably by the Joint Committee on Transportation.

 Last action: October 2, 2025